mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

     discarded for any `SELECT` statement that also modifies a user variable.
-With this mode, the state of user variables is not deterministic if they are modified inside of a `SELECT` statement. `SET` statements that modify user variabels are still routed to all servers.
+With this mode, the state of user variables is not deterministic if they are modified inside of a `SELECT` statement. `SET` statements that modify user variables are still routed to all servers.

 DML statements, such as `INSERT`, `UPDATE` or `DELETE`, that modify SQL user variables are still treated as writes and are only routed to the primary